gchwalik/pawsitive/backend/README.md

 PRs require that the pipeline passes green to merge to main.
 This requires: a successful build, successful linting, and passing tests.

-Prior to merging your branch commits in you'll want to make sure linting is passing with `make lint`, tests are running with `make test` (which isn't implemented yet, but will be soon).
+Prior to merging your branch commits in you'll want to make sure linting is passing with `make lint`, and that tests are running with `make test`.

 #### Linting